amonks/chris/README.md

 - `attrs` is a map of the attrs passed to the current component
 - `children` is the open component's children as html

-any `.thing` in this directory tree becomes a global too.
+Any `.thing` in this directory tree becomes a global too.
 For example, `pages/my-art.thing` will be available as `pages.my-art`, and `site.thing` will be available as `site`.

 ## special components: